unisonweb/oldblog/_posts/2015-09-17-directional-navigation.markdown

 * Gesture-directed programming: Perhaps in conjunction with voice-direction, hook up a Kinect or similar device, and translate gestures into editing commands.
 Again, with less info to specify, this becomes much more usable.
 * Really, the editor shouldn't have strong opinions about _how_ editing and navigation actions are triggered.
 It should allow multiple inputs, with the user free to choose whichever input mode(s) are most convenient for them.

 Something else I've been keeping in mind that's related to this is the _programming on a tablet_ use case.
 With a semantic editor, programming on a tablet becomes a lot more realistic, even for serious programming, because there's so much less to specify.
+Imagine sitting under a shady tree on a warm sunny day with your tablet, doing real programming!

 ### Other updates and remarks